-- I would like to explain you how to create this vizualisation on the 2017 eclipse example in Wyoming, USA as I did for my purpose.
-For the initial work you will need to be opened: eclipse.gfsc.nasa.gov with virtual path of totality centered on your area (Wyoming in this case) (pic.
-1) and Scribble Maps with new map created (pic.
+- I would like to explain to you how to create this visualization on the 2017 eclipse example in Wyoming, USA as I did for my purpose.
+For the initial work, you will need to be opened: eclipse.gfsc.nasa.gov with the virtual path of totality centered on your area (Wyoming in this case) (pic.
+1) and Scribble Maps with a new map created (pic.
 2).

-2. Click somewhere in the centerline to receive popped-up window with eclipse circumstances.
-Select correctly the location when you know the coordinates of the place your observation.
-On your label displayed you have the basic solar eclipse circumstances (contacts): C1-4 with rough time (UT), altitude and azimuth.
-As long as you not consideration Moon’s shadow moving across the sky you will not need last 2 elements.
-For the first you should take into account the time of 2nd contact, which will set the TSE beginning from your location (pic 3.).
-When you will encounter a half of the umbra, then refer to 3rd contact (and mid-eclipse when touching the path edge).
-See about it later.
+2. Click somewhere in the centerline to receive a popped-up window with eclipse circumstances.
+Select correctly the location when you know the coordinates of the place of your observation.
+On your label displayed you have the basic solar eclipse circumstances (contacts): C1-4 with rough time (UT), altitude, and azimuth.
+As long as you, do not consider Moon’s shadow moving across the sky you will not need the last 2 elements.
+First, you should take into account the time of 2nd contact, which will set the TSE beginning from your location (pic 3.).
+When you will encounter half of the umbra, then refer to 3rd contact (and mid-eclipse when touching the path edge).
+See it later.

-6. Following marked points with the same time for 2nd or 3rd contact draw a umbra-looking shape on your map (pic.
+6. Following marked points with the same time for 2nd or 3rd contact draw an umbra-looking shape on your map (pic.
 16).

 7. Back to your shape mapped on Eclipse.gfsc.nasa.gov interactive map.
-You need to find southern or northern limit of your umbra shape.
-Next pay attention for time of ‘Maximum eclipse’ (pic.
-5, 8, 17) and follow this time exactly to opposite northern or southern limit of your shape.
-In this way you will create the subperpendicular line of the mid-eclipse inside the umbra (pic.
+You need to find the southern or northern limit of your umbra shape.
+Next pay attention to the time of the ‘Maximum Eclipse’ (pic.
+5, 8, 17) and follow this time exactly to the opposite northern or southern limit of your shape.
+In this way, you will create the sub-perpendicular line of the mid-eclipse inside the umbra (pic.
 18).
-Next create the line in Scribble Map and trace it exactly the same way.
+Next, create the line in Scribble Map and trace it exactly the same way.

-9. You can add up if you want (at least I did like this) next umbra-looking shadow with borders extended e.g 5 km outside in every direction.
+9. You can add up if you want (at least I did like this) the next umbra-looking shadow with borders extended e.g 5 km outside in every direction.
 Then you will able to simulate the grazing zones also.
 Xavier Jubier gave a few examples of grazing zones e.g for TSE 2008.
-The distance between grazing zone limit and umbra limit is not higher than 10 km.
-In this case the main role plays level of graze (which will be higher as we are close to umbra limit) and lunar limb profile.
-If you pay strong attention to details you also can take into account the terrain declivity in local area when it’s mountainous.
-Basically the newly created grazing zone shape should be sent to the bottom (possibly you may have this option in Scribble Maps .
-I haven’t because I use free version).
+The distance between the grazing zone limit and the umbra limit is not higher than 10 km.
+In this case, the main role plays the level of graze (which will be higher as we are close to the umbra limit) and lunar limb profile.
+If you pay strong attention to details you also can take into account the terrain declivity in the local area when it’s mountainous.
+Basically, the newly created grazing zone shape should be sent to the bottom (possibly you may have this option in Scribble Maps .
+I haven’t because I use the free version).

-10. Now you have a first local circumstance ready!
-Save your map in Scribble Maps then and click ‘Export KML file’ (pic.
+10. Now you have the first local circumstance ready!
+Save your map in Scribble Maps then click ‘Export KML file’ (pic.
 24).

-For sake of simplification I adjusted my newly created umbra shape to Xavier Jubier’s eclipse .kmz map moving whole object gradually down to plunge it within a rough path of totality.
+For sake of simplification, I adjusted my newly created umbra shape to Xavier Jubier’s eclipse .kmz map moving the whole object gradually down to plunge it within a rough path of totality.

 Now you can enjoy your umbra for local circumstances!
-This Moon’s shadow is showing you how your terrain would be like during the 2nd contact!
-To vizualise it more efficient you can zoom in and make your view more oblique.
-When your place of observation is to be in mountainous or rolling area the Google Earth 3D view enable you to see adjacent mountains also.
-Some of them won’t be plunged in the shadow so they will appear as a much brighter objects far up on the horizon.
+This Moon’s shadow is showing you what your terrain would be like during the 2nd contact!
+To visualize it more efficiently you can zoom in and make your view more oblique.
+When your place of observation is to be in a mountainous or rolling area the Google Earth 3D view enables you to see adjacent mountains also.
+Some of them won’t be plunged into the shadow so they will appear as much brighter objects far up on the horizon.

-Next article, which is arleady in production will show you how to manage the umbra-looking shape in Scribble Maps and Google Earth to make the total solar eclipse animation.
+The next article, which is already in production will show you how to manage the umbra-looking shape in Scribble Maps and Google Earth to make the total solar eclipse animation.